Do you love the taste of honey?

 …Wait, can you actually eat the honeycomb part?

 Can you eat honeycomb?
-Surprisingly, the answer is yes!
+Yes!
 Eating honeycomb is an interesting way to enjoy natural honey in its purest form.

 Explain it to a child